Dan Johnson (baseball): Chicago White Sox

-On February 1, 2012, Johnson signed a minor league contract with the Chicago White Sox.
-He also received an invitation to spring training.
-He played for the Charlotte Knights, Triple-A affiliate of the White Sox.
-Johnson represented the Knights in the Triple-A All-Star Game in Buffalo, N.Y., and finished second in the home-run derby.
-His contract was purchased by the Chicago White Sox on September 1, 2012.
+On February 1, 2012, Johnson signed a minor league contract with the Chicago White Sox that included an invitation to spring training.
+He was assigned to the Triple-A Charlotte Knights to begin the season.
+Johnson represented the Knights in the Triple-A All-Star Game in Buffalo, New York, and finished second in the home-run derby.
+His contract was purchased by the Chicago White Sox on September 1.
 As background to this move Chicago sports writers recalled Johnson's home run in game 162 for the Tampa Bay Rays.
 A season ago, Johnson changed baseball's landscape wrote Chicago Tribune writer, Phil Rogers.
+He made 14 appearances for Chicago, hitting .364/.548/.818 with three home runs and six RBI.
+On November 30, Johnson was non-tendered by the White Sox and became a free agent.

 New York Yankees

-On January 24, 2013, Johnson signed a minor league contract with the New York Yankees.
-He also received an invitation to spring training.
-He was released from the Yankees' Triple-A affiliate Scranton/Wilkes-Barre RailRiders on August 30, 2013.
+On January 24, 2013, Johnson signed a minor league contract with the New York Yankees that included an invitation to spring training.
+He was assigned to the Yankees' Triple-A affiliate, the Scranton/Wilkes-Barre RailRiders, to begin the season; in 133 appearances, he batted .253/.379/.447 with 21 home runs and 69 RBI.
+Johnson was released by the Yankees organization on August 30.

 Baltimore Orioles

-On August 30, 2013, he signed a minor league contract with the Baltimore Orioles.
+On August 30, 2013, Johnson signed a minor league contract with the Baltimore Orioles.
 He played in five games for the Triple-A Norfolk Tides.
-His contract was selected by the Orioles on September 13.
-He was outrighted to Norfolk on October 31, and he elected free agency on November 1.
+On September 13, the Orioles selected Johnson's contract, adding him to their active roster.
+In three appearances for Baltimore, he failed to record a hit across five plate appearances.
+On October 31, Johnson was removed from the 40-man roster and sent outright to Norfolk.
+He elected free agency on November 1.